juhasev/sample-ninja-help/subpanel-settings-settings.md

 #### Community URL points to member's app
 If you enable this settings then community site points directly to the member's app.
 If you are running your own custom community site do not enable this setting.

+### Minimum mebger api
+Blcoks respondents autonmatically if they sekect their age less than the what is configurated here,

+### Minimum points to redeem
+Enforces that you as a panelist has earned at least indicated amount of reward points.
+Tracked by data variables POINTS_REWARDED.
+This setting enables you to block new bies and frandlulent panelists from redeeming any reward till they accumulated the specified minmum.
+Leave as 0 for no resctictions.